sohanrai09/new-blog/content/posts/robot-framework-3.md

     log to console    \nVerifying System Alarms
     run keyword and continue on failure    System Alarm Check    ${conn}
 ```
 Going past the documentation part, we see 4 keywords in action, with the majority of them using the builtin `run keyword and continue on failure` option.
 This is a handy option when you're running a bunch of tests and you don't want the test execution to stop when there is a failure.
-With this option, we can ensure that all the tests are run and failures are captured.
+With this option, we can ensure that all the tests are run and failures are captured if any.

 ### Test Exection

-With all the required bits in place, we go ahead with Test Execution.
+With all the required bits in place, let's go ahead with Test Execution.

 ```
 (venv) sohanr@sohanr-mbp Robot_practise % robot configure_tc.robot